nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 ## Set up the `gcloud` CLI

 As Nebari executes some preliminary steps to check Kubernetes compatibility within the GCP infrastructure, it needs to use the [`gcloud` command line interface (CLI)](https://cloud.google.com/sdk/gcloud) to interact with the Google Cloud Platform.
-You will have to [install the `gcloud` CLI on your system](https://cloud.google.com/sdk/docs/install) and initialize it before you can use Nebari.
+You will have to [install the `gcloud` CLI on your system](https://cloud.google.com/sdk/docs/install) before you can use Nebari.

 After installing `gcloud`, start the login process with `gcloud auth login`.
 Log in using the same GCP account that you created the project with above.